jfraeys/Project-/A3/readme.md

 Jeremie Fraeys 0892019
 Joel Klemens 0895223
 CIS 4650: Compiler
-March 6th, 2018
+March 22th, 2018

 CMINUS SCANNER AND PARSER

 ---------DESCRIPTION---------

 This program is a cminus scanner and parser coded in C using flex and yacc as support tools.
-The program will accept CMinus(.cm) files and return the compilation list and the syntax tree.
+It also inludes a symbol table and Semantic Error handling.
+The program will accept CMinus(.cm) files and return the compilation list, the syntax tree, symentic error and if "-s" is used it will return a symbol table.

 ---------HOW TO RUN---------